mdaz78/todo/README.md

-# A simple TODO Application
+# A very simple full stack TODO Application

 - Create a todo item
 - See their existing todo item